 Now that MDM has protected mobile data and the mobile devices themselves, it's time to focus on how to make sure these smartphones and tablets communicate safely.
 This last scenario centers on how MDM products can help secure the connections and sessions established between mobile devices and company resources.

-With MDM, organizations can mitigate the risk of insecure communication by blocking third-party configurations to remove certain functions on the mobile device and enabling certain features within a mobile management product.
-For the former, one area to review is the ability to enable VPN connections on mobile devices so they communicate back to the organization securely.
+With MDM, organizations can mitigate the risk of insecure communication by blocking third-party configurations from removing certain functions from the mobile device and enabling certain features within a mobile management product.
+For the former, one to review is the ability to enable VPN connections on mobile devices so they communicate back to the organization securely.

 In addition, there are many times when users need to access data or services on the internal network.
-So, instead of letting them access these resources insecurely, many MDM products allow admins to require VPN terminations to the corporate site for secure data access.
+So, instead of letting them access these resources insecurely, many MDM products enable admins to require a VPN connection to the corporate site for secure data access.

 Having the ability to use internal certificates pushed to mobile devices from company servers for an extra layer of authentication is also recommended.

 There are MDM options available that limit access to certain websites.
-Called secure Web browsing, this technology is normally connected back to the corporate network and allows for implementation of an additional policy to keep users' browsing experience secure via an organization’s normal Web proxy or Web filtering service.
-Since mobile devices are extensions of the corporate network, having the same Web policy pushed to them as onsite computers allows for consistent security and user experiences when it comes to Web access.
+Called secure web browsing, this technology is normally connected back to the corporate network, and it enables the implementation of an additional policy to keep users' browsing experiences secure via an organization's normal web proxy or web filtering service.
+Since mobile devices are extensions of the corporate network, having the same web policy pushed to them as on-site computers enables consistent security and user experiences when it comes to web access.

 Lastly, certain MDM systems include a feature called geofencing that only allows mobile devices to work within a certain geographical location.
-This may be too restrictive for users that travel with their smartphones and tablets, which -- granted -- are most.
-But for those mobile devices that shouldn't leave a certain location, say mobile PoS systems, after the handheld goes beyond a pre-determined area, it'll be deemed unusable by company policy.
+This may be too restrictive for users that travel with their smartphones and tablets, which -- granted -- is most users.
+But for those mobile devices that shouldn't leave a certain location, say mobile point-of-sale systems, after the handheld goes beyond a predetermined , it'll be deemed unusable by company policy.

 Mobile devices are de facto business tools for almost everyone working today.
-Due to this wave of popularity, organizations need to secure the data, systems and connections mobile devices use and the smartphones and tablets themselves.
+Due to this wave of popularity, organizations need to secure the data, systems and connections mobile devices use, as well as the smartphones and tablets themselves.